JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![clip example](assets/figures/tutorial-egg-10.png)

-It's usually good practice to add a matching `clipreset()` after the clipping has been completed.
+It's good practice to add a matching `clipreset()` after the clipping has been completed.
+Unbalanced clipping can lead to unpredictable results.

 Good luck with your explorations!